Learning in Motion: Program keeps kids moving, focused during the school day

-The noise level rose at Lincoln elementary students Friday, Aug.
-26, as teachers, staff and student began their final day of the week with singing and dancing.
+The noise level rose at Lincoln Elementary Friday, Aug.
+26, as teachers, staff and students began their final day of the week with singing and dancing.

-Teachers and staff at Gering Public Schools aim to focus on supporting the whole child by incorporating "Learning in Motion" activities into the school day.
-The mission is to foster academics, as well as emotional, social and physical well-being, according to information shared with the Star-Herald.
+Teachers and staff at Gering Public Schools aim to focus on supporting the whole child by incorporating “Learning in Motion” activities into the school day.
+The mission is to foster academics, as well as emotional, social and physical well-being, according to information shared with the Gering Courier.

 “This is just part of our program where we’re just working with the kids in a really fun way to get them moving, to establish healthy habits,” Sarah Cline, a Lincoln Elementary fifth grade teacher, said.
 “Learning in Motion is one of the things we do in all the classrooms at Lincoln.”